Workers’ Compensation for Herniated Discs and Other Back Injuries

 Information on this page is not intended as a substitute for a medical evaluation by a qualified provider.

 When the everyday motions and stresses of your job turn into major aches and pains, you can develop a serious health problem.
 Heavy lifting, forceful movements, bending and twisting, whole body vibration, and static work postures can compound the risks of back pain and injury to workers.
-One of the most common back injuries encountered in the workplace is a herniated disc.
+One of the most common workers’ compensation back injuries is a herniated disc.

 If you have a herniated disc or other back injury that you believe was caused by your job, it’s time to talk to an experienced workers’ compensation lawyer.
 Employers purchase workers’ comp insurance to protect their businesses and workers, and a lawyer can help you understand what benefits may be available to you.